Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Method

-We then train the flow map using the following objective: This objective encourages the flow map to align with the ground-truth CFG velocity (see \cref{proof:ttcfg}).
-We refer to this case as iSD-T. We adopt iSD-T for class-conditional settings and vanilla iSD for class-unconditional settings.
+This objective encourages the flow map to align with the ground-truth CFG velocity (see \cref{proof:ttcfg}).
+We refer to this case as iSD-T (\textbf{T}raining-time CFG).
+We adopt iSD-T for class-conditional settings and vanilla iSD for class-unconditional settings.